eatateeaten/GraphSynth/README.md

 If you are mathy and follow Yann Lecun on Twitter, you would be able to build a foundational model today.

-I made a general DAG compiler with live shape-checking that works with ByTorch, Densorflow and Yax and many more great frameworks.
+I made a visual interface and a general DAG compiler with live shape-checking that works with ByTorch, Densorflow and Yax and many more great frameworks.

 If represent an entity with >1M evaluation, you can afford engineers so you shouldn't lift from me.